The 10 Most Popular Camino de Santiago Starting Points (2026)

 - Litoral – This route literally follows Portugal’s coastline.
 This route sees fewer pilgrims and has fewer yellow arrow markers.

 - Central – The Caminho Central has the most structure of the three routes and includes small villages, trails through vineyards, and spectacular river valleys.
-There are more detour options on the Camino Central route, since it has the second best infrastructure.
+There are more detour options on the Camino Central route, since it has the second-best infrastructure.

 Camino Portuguese Central Route